Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     these top users to make them feel valued and encourage them to make purchases on Black Friday.
-This can include offering early access to deals or products, or providing them with a personal shopping assistant to help them find the products they are interested in.T
+This can include offering early access to deals or products, or providing them with a personal shopping assistant to help them find the products they are interested in.

 **The marketing team can also draw the following insights for the Black Friday offers:**